simonecorsi/simonecorsi/README.md

 I’m a sunny Italian guy, nearly decade old battle-tested and language agnostic __Full-Stack Developer__ but mainly focussed on __Backend__ & __DevOps__ side.

 I design and build APIs, databases, systems integrations for B2B/B2C solutions.
 I've mostly been a consultant in the past but nowaday I'm part of *products* and *technological advancement* teams.
 As a consultato over the years my customers has been on: *retail, oil, sports, banking and events*.
-Nowaday my efforts are mainly focused on research & development toward products' technological advancement!
+Nowaday my efforts are focused on research & development toward products' technological advancement!

 ---